 Big business will not train up native residents in favour of skilled immigrants unless it is FORCED to do so.
 The interests of big business and that of the nation do not automatically coincide.
 Furthermore it is theft of the highest order to attract here expensively trained immigrants from their home countries who need them far more than we do.
 In fact it is IMMORAL.

 I therefore STRONGLY RECOMMEND you switch to a quota and auction system.
 Every applicant for a work and residence visa would require a British sponsor to pay for the quota tariff as well as for health, benefits and debt insurance.
+This would create an open competitive market for the skills we need.
 The tariff would be quoted for each future month perhaps up to six months ahead and vary day by day according to the balance of supply and demand within that month.
 I suggest that the monthly quota be set at no more than 20,000, resulting in NET VOLUNTARY EMIGRATION of around 50,000 a year, thereby reducing population density and increasing quality of life in this country by providing more space for all.

 The quota system will also be necessary to mop up any over-flows from your illegal immigration systems, which I suspect will remain a flood.
 However big business will not be amused if they are thereby left with even fewer places.
 An alternative way of dealing with refugees is needed.